Romans 15:13. May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.

 The answer is faith.
 Believing.
 God fills us with joy and peace in our believing.

 This is not about having “more faith.”
-Union with Christ is about the object of our faith, not the amount of faith that we muster.
-It is about consistently having faith in our Savior.
+Union with Christ is about the object of our faith, not the amount of faith that we muster up.
+It is about consistently having faith in our Savior, Jesus.
 Our Righteousness.
 Our Hope.
 Our Peace.
 Our Joy.
 Our King.
 Our God.
 Jesus Christ.

-Think about what Paul is saying in 15:13.
+And look again at what Paul says in Romans 15:13.
 The power for the normal Christian life is the Holy Spirit.

 Listen to me Christian, you already have ALL of the Holy Spirit.
 You cannot have more of him, and you cannot have less of him.
 You have access to ALL the hope, joy, and peace that exists in this universe.
 The reason you’re not experiencing it is because your faith is misplaced.
 But in believing we experience the life of Christ.
 His hope.
 His joy.
 His peace.
 Not in trying.
 In believing.
 We don’t achieve hope, joy, and peace.
 We trust that we already have it (read Romans 5:1-5 above again).

 The reason you don’t feel hopeful today, the reason there is no peace and no joy, might just be because your faith is actually misplaced.
 It’s in yourself.
 Rather than in your union with Christ.
 Stop trusting in yourself.
 Stop scoring yourself.
 Stop evaluating your levels of hope, joy, and peace.
 And trust God’s hope, joy, and peace poured into you by the Spirit of Christ.
 By trusting his love poured into you, you have hope (5:5).
 By trusting his love in more and more situations of life, you can abound in hope.

 “To live is Christ” means this life changing faith is possible.
 The God of hope wants you to abound in hope.
 He wants you to experience joy and peace.
 And so do I. What’s stopping you?

 Are you experiencing the normal Christian life?
 Why or why not?